+Master of Music candidates

-A normal term load for Master of Music candidates is 18 credit hours per term; a total of 72 credit hours is required for graduation.
-Sixteen credit hours per term is the minimum enrollment load required for full-time M.M. candidates in residence.
-For Master of Musical Arts candidates, the normal load is 16 credit hours per term; a total of 64 credit hours is required for graduation.
-Fourteen credit hours is the minimum enrollment load required for full-time M.M.A. candidates.
-Those who were admitted to the M.M.A. program in their last term of M.M. studies at Yale complete 32 credits for the M.M.A. and must do so in one year.
-A normal term load for Doctor of Musical Arts candidates is 18 credit hours per term; a total of 72 credit hours is required for graduation.
-Sixteen credit hours per term is the minimum enrollment load required for full-time D.M.A. candidates in residence.
-Certificate students must register for 16 credit hours for each of six terms for a total of 96 credits.
-Fourteen credit hours per term is the minimum enrollment load required for full-time Certificate candidates in residence.
-For the Artist Diploma, 14 credit hours are required per term, with a total of 56 credit hours required for graduation.
-Students who already hold a Master of Music degree from Yale complete 28 credits for the A.D. and must do so in one year.
+- A normal load is 18 credit hours per term; a total of 72 credit hours is required for graduation. - 16 credit hours per term is the minimum enrollment load required for full-time M.M. candidates in residence.

+Master of Music Arts candidates

+- A normal load is 16 credit hours per term; a total of 64 credit hours is required for graduation. - 14 credit hours is the minimum enrollment load required for full-time M.M.A. candidates. - Those who were admitted to the M.M.A. program in their last term of M.M. studies at Yale complete 32 credits for the M.M.A. and must do so in one year.

+Doctor of Musical Arts candidates

+- A normal load is 18 credit hours per term; a total of 72 credit hours is required for graduation. - 16 credit hours per term is the minimum enrollment load required for full-time D.M.A. candidates in residence.

+Certificate students

+- Certificate students must register for 16 credit hours for each of six terms for a total of 96 credits. - 14 credit hours per term is the minimum enrollment load required for full-time Certificate candidates in residence.

+Artist Diploma students

+- 14 credit hours are required per term, with a total of 56 credit hours required for graduation. - Students who already hold an M.M. degree from Yale complete 28 credits for the A.D. and must do so in one year.

 The work of all students is given periodic review, and appropriate suggestions for improvement or changes are made.